Adalene "Nene" Spivy

 Treasurer, Finance Committee Chair

-Corbin Neiberline is an Audit Managing Director in KPMG’s Washington DC audit practice.
+Corbin Neiberline is a Partner in KPMG’s Washington DC audit practice.
 He has more than 16 years of experience providing financial statement audit and performance improvement advisory services.
 Corbin has provided audit services to several large federal departments in accordance with the authoritative guidance promulgated by the Federal Accounting Standards Advisory Board and Governmental Accounting Standards Board.
 In addition to his audit and advisory work, Corbin serves a team responsible for developing data analytics capabilities within the firm and has spent three years on a global rotational assignment focused on the development of KPMG LLP’s global digital auditing techniques and supporting audit methodology.
 Using his strong Federal background and technical public sector industry accounting expertise, Mr. Neiberline has been able to provide meaningful insight in meeting accountability and reporting challenges within the public sector.
 He is a frequent presenter at professional conferences on data analytics and is an instructor for the Association of Government Accountants, professional certification exam.
 He graduated with a B.S. from the University of Maryland, College Park.

 Youth Board Representative